The GFA Monitor

 A Collaborative Approach

-Other principal stakeholders include: Better Work, WWF.
+Other principal industry and international stakeholders include: Canopy, ILO-IFC Better Work, International Labour Organization, United Nations Environment Programme, WWF.

 Measuring Industry Progress